nss-day-cohort-20/Cohort20Site/README.md

 To work on the project, you will need to have Node.js and npm installed/updated, clone the repo, and run npm install in the lib directory.

+We are also using editorconfig and eslint to keep the code clean.
+Depending on your choice of editor, you may need to install plugins and/or install the npm package globally.

 If you are not a c20 student but want to contribute, feel free to fork and make a pull request, though!